 4. Do not be argumentative with the Court and the prosecutor.
 The Judge has been around the block and knows who is acting rudely.

 If you follow these 5 simple rules, you will be amazed with your level of success in court.
-If you have questions about a reckless driving, DUI, or suspended license charge in Northampton County, Norfolk, Newport News, Portsmouth or any where in Hampton Roads, call the top reckless driving lawyers, Anthony Montagna and his partners, at 757-625-3500 and understand that you have fighters in your corner.
+If you have questions about a reckless driving, DUI, or suspended license charge in Accomack County, Northampton County, Norfolk, Newport News, Portsmouth or any where in Hampton Roads, call the reckless driving lawyers, Anthony Montagna and his team, at 757-625-3500 and understand that you have fighters in your corner.

 "Mr. Montagna was the BEST!!
 I had reckless driving and 2 seatbelt violations ( one for a minor) and he got my whole case DISMISSED!!
 He is definitely the go to guy for your case… I couldn’t appreciate and thank him enough!"